 In the spring of 1857 McGee moved to Montreal.
 He came at the invitation of leaders of that city’s Irish community who expected him to promote their interests.
 His attitude toward Canada had changed from the days when he supported annexation: after his reconciliation with the Catholic Church, McGee defended Canada as a place where Catholic rights were recognized.
 He had visited Canada in the fall of 1852 and in the winter of 1856.
 After the Irish rebels of 1848 were granted amnesty, McGee lectured in Ireland in 1855 and urged emigrants to choose Canada over the United States.

 In Montreal McGee’s first effort was another newspaper, the New Era, which he published for one year.
 The newspaper was designed to launch his career in Canadian politics, and it concentrated on attacking the influence of the Orange Order and defending the Irish right to representation in the assembly.
 McGee also devoted considerable space in the New Era to the future of Canada, and outlined a programme for the development of what he called “a new nationality.”
 This included proposals for extensive economic development by means of railway construction, the fostering of immigration, and the application of a protective tariff.
 McGee also urged economic cooperation between Canada and the Maritime colonies and suggested that this would lead to “a federal compact” among the provinces.
 A federal system, McGee argued, would solve Canada’s constitutional problems and provide for the survival of French Canada.
-McGee urged Canadian colonization of the Hudson’s Bay Company territory, but, at the same time, called for a policy which would allow for the integration of the native people of the western territory into the new order; his plan included the establishment of a separate province for the native people and extensive Canadian economic assistance.
+McGee urged Canadian colonization of the Hudson’s Bay Company territory, but, at the same time, called for a policy which would allow for the integration of the indigenous people of the western territory into the new order; his plan included extensive Canadian economic assistance.

 McGee’s concept of the “new nationality” was based on the desirability of developing an alternate experience in North America to that of the United States.
 An essential characteristic of Canada’s experience was its relationship with Great Britain, and McGee’s solution to the problem of retaining the connection between them yet providing for Canadian sovereignty was a proposal that one of Queen Victoria’s younger sons establish a Canadian dynasty in a “kingdom of the St. Lawrence.”
 Equally important in McGee’s mind was the development of a distinctive Canadian literature.
 After asking, “Who reads a Canadian book?” he went on to suggest ways in which Canadian literature might be encouraged, including tariff protection for Canadian publishers.
 Much of McGee’s Canadian programme was derived from the nationalist theories of Young Ireland, and he applied them to the particular circumstances of Montreal and British North America during the economic depression of 1857.
 Later he described his programme as his “national policy,” and its tenets influenced the course of his public life in Canada.